dealroom-caching/locations-table-data/SETUP-INSTRUCTIONS.md

-# Setup Instructions for sectors-table-data Repository
+# Setup Instructions for locations-table-data Repository

 ## Step 1: Initialize the Repository